 WEIGHT

-The lighter your shoes are, the faster you’ll move and the further you’ll go – and it’s tough to beat our top contender, the Topo Athletic Ultraventure 3.
-This Topo model is a standout due to its minimalist design and lightweight materials, making each step feel airy and effortless.
+The trail running shoes on our list offer more weight savings than shoes specifically made for hiking.
+It’s tough to beat our top contender, the Topo Athletic Ultraventure 4.
+This Topo model is a standout due to its lightweight materials, making each step feel airy and effortless.
 This lightness translates to less overall fatigue on long hikes, allowing you to cover more ground comfortably.
+The HOKA Speedgoat 6, La Sportiva Prodigio, and Saucony Peregrine 15 also offer lightweight performance since they were made for trail running, not hiking.

 DURABILITY

-At the top of our list for durability is a tie between the La Sportiva Spire GTX and the Salomon X Ultra 4 GTX.
+At the top of our list for durability is a tie between the La Sportiva Spire GTX and the Salomon X Ultra 5 GTX.
 The La Sportiva Spires are built to last with a burly upper with abrasion-resistant materials that offer excellent protection against wear and tear.
 The robust construction and sturdy Vibram outsole make it ideal for hikes of any length while providing reliable traction and support on rugged terrain.

 WEATHER RESISTANCE